mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ## [Objective Function](@id ACObjectiveFunctionManual)
 The objective function of the AC optimal power flow is formulated using polynomial and piecewise linear cost functions associated with the generators, defined using the [`cost!`](@ref cost!) functions.

-In the provided example, the objective function to be minimized in order to obtain optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles, is as follows:
+In the provided example, the objective function minimized to obtain the optimal values is:
 ```@repl acopf
 JuMP.objective_function(analysis.method.jump)
 ```